Home in The Governors Club. Photo and listing credit to Lauren Pennington of The Designated Agency, Inc

 First, there’s a utility easement that runs through the neighborhood.
 The easement runs near the intersection of Governors Way and Colonel Winstead Drive.
 There are homes on both streets that sit right next to power lines.
 Homes on Camelback Court and Applerock Court also back up to the easement.

 Second, sidewalks in The Governors Club are limited, especially throughout The Overlook.
-Also, although some areas do not have sidewalks, the neighborhood is hilly, which may hinder those who want to walk, bike, or otherwise move along.
+Also, although some areas do not have sidewalks, the neighborhood is hilly, which may hinder some who want to walk, bike, or otherwise move along.

 Location and Schools